 Schleswig became the seat of a bishop in 948/9 at the same time as Ribe and Aarhus on the orders of (German) Emperor Otto I in an attempt to extend his influence over the Jutland peninsula.
 He briefly controlled much of the region including the nearby Viking trading city of Haithabu (Hedeby) before the Danes re-conquered the land.

 Nothing is known of the original church but building work for the current cathedral started in the late 12th century.
-The oldest parts of this large church are the Romanesque nave and the portal of St Peter that are built partly from tuff transported all the way from the Rhinelands.
+The oldest parts of this large church are the Romanesque nave and the portal of St Peter that were built partly from tuff transported all the way from the Rhinelands.

 Most of the Gothic church was built between 1200 and 1408 but the building was only fully completed hundred years later with the tower extended during the late 19th century.